 - Heat butter in small skillet on medium heat.
 Allow to froth up, then brown.
 Here is a great article on how to brown butter (for today's cookies you want the butter to JUST begin the browning process) Remove from heat.

-- In large mixing bowl, add browned butter and 1 3/4 cups brown sugar.
+- In large mixing bowl, add browned butter plus 1 3/4 cups brown sugar.
 Mix on medium speed, add salt, eggs and vanilla.
 Stir in flour, baking soda and baking powder.

-- In small bowl, mix 1/4 cup reserved brown sugar and 2 Tbsp granulated sugar together.
-Using a 1 Tbsp small scoop, scoop up dough (will be consistency of play-doh) and roll into a ball.
-Then roll in sugars.
-Place on cookie sheet with parchment paper.
-Bake in a 375 degree oven for 10 minutes.
-Enjoy (and don’t forget the milk)!!!
+- In small bowl, mix 1/4 cup reserved brown sugar and 2 Tablespoons granulated sugar together.
+Using a 1 Tablespoon small scoop, scoop up dough (will be consistency of play-doh) and roll into a ball.
+Then roll in sugar mixture.

 Pour yourself a glass of milk and get ready to enjoy the best ever Butterscotch Cookies you’ve ever tasted!